smoeding/tree-sitter-pic/README.md

 ## Limitations

-The following limitations are known:
+The following limitations are known: none

-- A `copy` statement using an inline data table is not parsed correctly.

 ## References